chloemulqueen/APPM-4600/README.md

 For this repo, I can easily send information to the github public.

 I use three commands.
 They are the following:

+git add *
+git commit -a -m "comment"
+git push

+and that is it!